sud-goyal/sud-goyal/README.md

 ### Current Projects 🚀

-Since 2020 most of my contributions are private but here are a few interesting personal projects, I'm exploring RN!
+Since 2015 most of my contributions are private but here are a few interesting personal projects, I'm exploring RN!
-Machine Learning Magic: My AI creations are shaping the future – from image recognition to natural language processing. 🧙‍♂️ Revolutionizing HEALTH-TECH: Stealth project on mind-body connection and exploring ourselves, testing meditation remedies 📢
+Machine Learning Magic: My AI creations are shaping the future – from image recognition to natural language processing. 🧙‍♂️ Revolutionizing AI based advertising: Stealth project on advertising for AI companies - imagine ad supprted version of ChatGPT 📢

 ### Fun Facts 🎉
 🚴‍♂️ Fun Fact 1: When I'm not coding, I'm an avid cyclist – exploring new paths and finding inspiration in the great outdoors.